-1 0 Agency/Group/Organiz ation Belomar Regional Council
+Briefly The WVDED works closely with the State's 11 Regional Planning Development Councils in the administration of the CDBG

+describe program.
+Consultations throughout the year included training events, administrative meetings, phone conferences, and

+how the frequent communication with project teams, which include units of local government.
+This cooperative relationship is ongoing

+Agency/G and collaborative, resulting in constant feedback for effective program design and administration.

+roup/Org

+anization

+was

+consulted

+.
+What

+are the

+anticipate

+d

+outcomes

+of the

+consultati

+on or

+areas for

+improved

+coordinati

+on?

+Agency/G Region XI Planning and Development Council

+roup/Org

+anization

-Agency/Group/Organiz Services - Narrowing the Digital Divide
+Agency/G Services - Narrowing the Digital Divide

-ation Type Other government - County
+roup/Org Other government - County

-Other government - Local
+anization Other government - Local

-Regional organization
+Туре Regional organization

 Planning organization

 Business and Civic Leaders

-What section of the Economic Development

-Plan was addressed by Lead-based Paint Strategy

-Consultation?
-Non-Housing Community Development

-Briefly describe how the The WVDED works closely with the State's 11 Regional Planning Development Councils in the administration of

-Agency/Group/Organiz the CDBG program.
-Consultations throughout the year included training events, administrative meetings, phone

-ation was consulted. conferences, and frequent communication with project teams, which include units of local government.
-This

-What are the cooperative relationship is ongoing and collaborative, resulting in constant feedback for effective program

-anticipated outcomes of design and administration.

-the consultation or

-areas for improved

-coordination?

-1 Agency/Group/Organiz Region XI Planning and Development Council

-1 ation

-Agency/Group/Organiz Services - Narrowing the Digital Divide

-ation Type Other government - County

-Other government - Local

-Regional organization

-Planning organization

-Business and Civic Leaders

-What section of the Economic Development

-Plan was addressed by Lead-based Paint Strategy

-Consultation?
-Non-Housing Community Development

-Briefly describe how the The WVDED works closely with the State's 11 Regional Planning Development Councils in the administration of

-Agency/Group/Organiz the CDBG program.
-Consultations throughout the year included training events, administrative meetings, phone

-ation was consulted. conferences, and frequent communication with project teams, which include units of local government.
-This

-What are the cooperative relationship is ongoing and collaborative, resulting in constant feedback for effective program

-anticipated outcomes of design and administration.

-the consultation or

-areas for improved

-coordination?

-1 Agency/Group/Organiz WEST VIRGINIA HOUSING DEVELOPMENT FUND

-4 ation

-Agency/Group/Organiz Housing

-ation Type Services - Housing

-What section of the Housing Need Assessment

-Plan was addressed by Lead-based Paint Strategy

-Consultation?
-Housing Finance Agency

-Briefly describe how the Coordination of the State Analysis of Impediments to Fair Housing and the Assessment of Fair Housing.

-Agency/Group/Organiz Promotion of events related to Fair Housing.

-ation was consulted.

-What are the

-anticipated outcomes of

-the consultation or

-areas for improved

-coordination?

-1 5 Agency/Group/Organiz ation Cabell Huntington Wayne Continuum of Care Agency/Group/Organiz ation Type Housing Services-Children Services-Elderly Persons Services-Persons with Disabilities Services-Persons with HIV/AIDS Services-Victims of Domestic Violence Services-homeless Services-Health Services-Education Services-Employment Regional organization What section of the Plan was addressed by Consultation?
-Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy HOPWA Strategy Briefly describe how the Agency/Group/Organiz ation was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
-Consultation took place in early fall via Google Meet, discussing the ongoing efforts to improve the identification of persons experiencing homelessness.
-Specific conversations surrounded the implementation of coordinated entry systems in Huntington-Cabell and how it will impact homeless services and individuals by streamlining and targeting high acuity individuals for housing efforts.

-1 6 Agency/Group/Organiz ation Kanawha Valley Collective (KVC)

-Agency/Group/Organiz Housing

-ation Type Services - Housing

-Services-Children

-Services-Elderly Persons
+What Economic Development

+section of Lead-based Paint Strategy

+the Plan Non-Housing Community Development

+was

+addressed

+by

+Consultati

+on?

+Briefly describe how the Agency/G roup/Org The WVDED works closely with the State's 11 Regional Planning Development Councils in the administration of the CDBG program.
+Consultations throughout the year included training events, administrative meetings, phone conferences, and frequent communication with project teams, which include units of local government.
+This cooperative relationship is ongoing and collaborative, resulting in constant feedback for effective program design and administration.

+anization was

+consulted .
+What

+are the anticipate

+d outcomes

+of the consultati

+on or areas for improved coordinati on?

+1 Agency/G roup/Org anization WEST VIRGINIA HOUSING DEVELOPMENT FUND

+Agency/G roup/Org anization Type Housing Services - Housing

+What Housing Need Assessment

+section of Lead-based Paint Strategy

+the Plan Housing Finance Agency

+was

+addressed

+by

+Consultati

+on?

+Briefly Coordination of the State Analysis of Impediments to Fair Housing and the Assessment of Fair Housing.
+Promotion of events

+describe related to Fair Housing.

+how the

+Agency/G

+roup/Org

+anization

+was

+consulted

+.
+What

+are the

+anticipate

+d

+outcomes

+of the

+consultati

+on or

+areas for

+improved

+coordinati

+on?

+1 5 Agency/G roup/Org anization Cabell Huntington Wayne Continuum of Care Agency/G roup/Org anization Housing Services-Children Services-Elderly Persons Type Services-Persons with Disabilities Services-Persons with HIV/AIDS Services-Victims of Domestic Violence Services-homeless Services-Health Services-Education Services-Employment Regional organization What Homeless Needs - Chronically homeless section of Homeless Needs - Families with children the Plan was Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth addressed Homelessness Strategy by HOPWA Strategy Consultati on?

+Briefly Consultation took place in early fall via Google Meet, discussing the ongoing efforts to improve the identification of persons

+describe experiencing homelessness.
+Specific conversations surrounded the implementation of coordinated entry systems in Huntingtonhow the Cabell and how it will impact homeless services and individuals by streamlining and targeting high acuity individuals for housing

+Agency/G efforts.

+roup/Org

+anization

+was

+consulted

+.
+What

+are the

+anticipate

+d

+outcomes

+of the

+consultati

+on or

+areas for

+improved

+coordinati

+on?

+Agency/G Kanawha Valley Collective (KVC)

+roup/Org

+anization

+Agency/G Housing

+roup/Org Services - Housing

+anization Services-Children

+Туре Services-Elderly Persons

 Services-Persons with Disabilities

 Services-Persons with HIV/AIDS

 Services-Victims of Domestic Violence

 Services-homeless

 Services-Health

 Services-Education

 Services-Employment

 Services - Victims

 Regional organization

-What section of the Homeless Needs - Chronically homeless
+What Homeless Needs - Chronically homeless

-Plan was addressed by Homeless Needs - Families with children
+section of Homeless Needs - Families with children

-Consultation?
-Homelessness Needs - Veterans
+the Plan Homelessness Needs - Veterans

-Homelessness Needs - Unaccompanied youth
+was Homelessness Needs - Unaccompanied youth

-Homelessness Strategy
+addressed Homelessness Strategy

-HOPWA Strategy
+by HOPWA Strategy

+Consultati

+on?